-I am running for the United States House of Representatives.
-During my two terms serving the good people of New Hampshire's First District, I always worked for what I call the bottom 99% of Americans, and I never forgot that public office is a public trust.
+I am running again for the U.S. House of Representatives.
+During my three terms serving the good people of New Hampshire's First District, I never forgot that public office is a public trust.

-Our current Congress is passing legislation that will hurt average Americans, and they are bowing to special interests instead of focusing on job creation and good government.
-My dad, who was born and died a Republican, never forgot the power of good government to transform lives.
-He served our country in WWII, and then our country thanked him with the GI bill for college so his children were raised in the middle class.
-He and my mom worked hard, raised a family, and served their community.
+My Dad, who was a Republican, never forgot the power of good government to transform lives.
+He served in WWII, and then America thanked him with the GI bill for college so his children were raised in the middle class.
+(I thought of Dad and his generation when I cosponsored the new GI Bill of Rights for this generation, now law.)
+My Mom and Dad worked hard, raised a family, and served their community.
 They paid their taxes and when they retired, received Social Security benefits and Medicare.
 It was a contract.
 My parents supported these programs when they worked, and used them when they retired.

 My parents lived the American dream.
 I still believe in it, and I know you do too.
 America is already the greatest country in the world---let's work together to keep it the land of opportunity and fairness for all!
 I would be honored to have your vote.
 Thank you!